 - Public Service Reforms - Trends, Challenges and Opportunities

-The Centre draws on UNDP’s global network of: country offices, policy advisers and partnerships with governments, civil society, the private sector and academia.
-It also involves other UNDP global centres that focus on themes such as governance, sustainable development, and private sector development.
+The Centre drew on UNDP’s global network of: country offices, policy advisers and partnerships with governments, civil society, the private sector and academia.
+It also involved other UNDP global centres that focus on themes such as governance, sustainable development, and private sector development.

-Since 2015 the Centre jointly manages the Secretariat of the Effective Institutions Platform (with the OECD).
+From 2015 to 2018 the Centre jointly managed the Secretariat of the Effective Institutions Platform (with the OECD).
 The platform is a partnership of more than 60 countries and organisations (multilateral and bilateral development agencies, civil society, think tanks).

 The EIP aims to support countries in strengthening their public sector institutions through initiatives such as Peer-to-Peer Learning.
-Please visit the EIP website for more information, including the new EIP Peer-to-Peer Learning Guide.
+Please visit the EIP website for more information, including the its EIP Peer-to-Peer Learning Guide.